-We had wanted to do this hike for a long time.
+We had wanted to hike the Kalalau Trail for a long time.
 Although we didn’t complete the whole eleven mile trail, we made it to the Hanakapiai Beach two miles away.
 We hiked up and over the rugged cliffs.
 Through the foliage, we looked down on pristine beaches and a turquoise ocean.
 When we arrived at the beach, we had to cross a fast flowing stream to reach it.
 The beach was beautiful and it made the perfect spot to have a break before heading back.

 Kapaa Beach Walk